How does the "Modified Clock" work?

 - The first weigh-in of the day at a game site will occur 30 minutes before the start of the first game

-- Subsequent weigh-ins will occur at half-time of the preceding game
+- Subsequent weigh-ins will occur one hour before the start of the game

 - Players are ineligible until they make weight (all players are ineligible to start and are weighed IN to participating in a game, not eligible to start and weighed OUT)